Near Conway in Horry County, South Carolina — The American South (South Atlantic)

 Erected 2009 by Coastal Carolina University.
 (Marker Number 26-23.)

 Location.
 33° 47.607′ N, 79° 0.662′ W. Marker is near Conway, South Carolina, in Horry County.
-Marker is at the intersection of James P. Blanton Circle and College Boulevard (South Carolina Highway 26-953), in the median on James P. Blanton Circle.
-Touch for map.
-Marker is located on the university campus in James Blanton Circle off University Blvd.
+Marker is at the intersection of James P. Blanton Circle and College Boulevard (South Carolina Highway 26-953 Touch for map.
 Marker is in this post office area: Conway SC 29526, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 10, 2010, by David Bullard of Seneca, South Carolina.
-This page has been viewed 963 times since then and 28 times this year.
+It was originally submitted on October 10, 2010, by David Bullard of Seneca, South Carolina.
+This page has been viewed 1,032 times since then and 25 times this year.
 Photos: 1, 2, 3, 4. submitted on October 10, 2010, by David Bullard of Seneca, South Carolina. • Kevin W. was the editor who published this page.